webda2l/symfony-docs/mercure.rst

         mercure.hub.default:
             class: App\Tests\Functional\Stub\HubStub

-As MercureBundle support multiple hubs, you may have to replace the other service definitions accordingly.
+As MercureBundle supports multiple hubs, you may have to replace the other service definitions accordingly.

 .. tip::